bstaton1/KuskoHarvEst/README.md

 # KuskoHarvEst <img src="man/figures/KuskoHarvEst-logo.png" align="right" height=200px/>

-> R package that provides efficient and interactive interfaces for creating and reporting in-season harvest and effort estimates for the Lower Kuskokwim River subsistence salmon fisheries.
+> R package that provides an interactive and reproducible workflow for creating and reporting in-season harvest and effort estimates for the Lower Kuskokwim River subsistence salmon fisheries.
 >
 > Its intent is to convert a process that was previously driven by "copy, paste, edit, repeat" on code files (thereby sometimes subjective and error-prone) into one that is menu-driven, intuitive, and automated. **Importantly, it requires no knowledge of R programing to conduct estimation and create the standardized reports.**